-(1) In the case that a participant of the proceedings does not attend negotiations, the court defers the negotiations, or reopens proceedings in the administrative matter in accordance with point 3 of subsection 1 of section 140 of this Code.

-(2) In the case of deferral of negotiations, the court may hear the participants who are in attendance.
+- (1) In the case that a participant in proceedings does not attend negotiations, the court defers the negotiations, or reopens proceedings in the administrative matter in accordance with clause 3 of subsection 1 of § 140 of this Code. - (2) In the case of deferral of negotiations, the court may hear the participants who are in attendance.

 § 140.
-Conclusion of conciliation proceedings
+Conclusion of conciliation procedure

-(1) Conciliation proceedings are concluded:

-1) by approval of the compromise and termination of proceedings in the administrative matter;

-2) by ordering a rehearing of the matter without having reached a compromise, if the corresponding application is made by a participant of the proceedings;

-3) by ordering a rehearing of the matter without having reached a compromise, in the case that the court does not consider it likely that a compromise can be reached within reasonable time, or considers conciliation proceedings to be impractical for another reason.
+- (1) Conciliation procedure is concluded: - 1) by approval of the compromise and termination of proceedings in the administrative matter; - 2) by resumption of proceedings in the administrative matter without having reached a compromise, if the corresponding application is made by a participant in proceedings; - 3) by resumption of proceedings in the administrative matter without having reached a compromise, in the case that the court does not consider a compromise likely to be reached within reasonable time, or considers conciliation proceedings to be impractical for other reasons.

-(2) If a rehearing is ordered, the initial court panel resumes conduct of proceedings in the matter.

-(3) In the case of a rehearing, a participant of the proceedings may not rely on any declaration or admission made by another participant of the proceedings in the conciliation proceedings.
+- (2) If proceedings are resumed, the initial court panel continues conducting proceedings in the matter. - (3) In the case of a resumption of proceedings, a participant in proceedings may not rely on any declaration or admission made by another participant during conciliation proceedings.